MBoffardi-Intershop/intershop-localizations/README.md

 This project is an initiative of an employee of Intershop, but not officially supported and mantained by Intershop Communications.
 For more information contact [m.boffardi@intershop.com](mailto:m.boffardi@intershop.com).

+## Contributions
+You are free to update the translated files and forward a push request with the changes!
+If you does not want to fix the translation but you see something strange, please use the "Issue" link in this project and signal the translations that are not correct!